Lower Secondary Programme

 Develop pre-requisites to offer Drama at upper secondary.

-Secondary 1 students entering from 2024
+Secondary 1 students

 Students will be allocated a set of subjects ranging from G1 to G3 which